 When your name is called you should go and stand at the bar table (where the lawyers sit).
 The magistrate may ask you if you have anything to show them to support your application.
 If you have brought character references and other documents, you should hand these to the court officer to give to the magistrate.
 The magistrate may then ask you to explain why you think your disqualification period should be removed.
 If applicable, you should outline:

 Some magistrates may want you to give evidence and will ask you to go into the witness box.
 You will have to take an oath or affirmation (promise to tell the truth).
 The magistrate will then ask you questions.

-If you are successful in having your driver licence disqualification period removed early, you will need to apply to the Road and Maritime Services (RMS) and complete the standard road safety and knowledge tests to get your licence back.
+If you are successful in having your driver licence disqualification period removed early, you will need to apply to the RMS and complete the standard road safety and knowledge tests to get your licence back.
 It is very important you do not drive before you reapply and are reissued with a licence.
 If you drive before you get a new licence you will be committing an offence.

 If your application in the Local Court is not successful you cannot appeal to the District Court.
 However, you may be eligible to make a further application to the Local Court after 12 months from the date of decision of the Local Court.